 Corrections can definitely turn into bear markets, defined as a market loss greater than 20%.
 The S&P 500 has breached this 20% barrier 11 times since 1945, with the pullback lasting on average 13 months with an average loss of 30%.4 By comparison, the last bear market, triggered by the 2008 financial crisis, lasted for almost 17 months with the S&P 500 losing over 50% of its value.

 Could the current correction turn into a bear market?
 It’s always a possibility, but historically severe downturns usually occur when the economy is either near, or in recession, and corporate earnings fall.
-At this point, the opposite seems to be true – the global economy has been accelerating and corporate earnings appear robust.
+At this point, the opposite seems to be true – earnings were holding up and the global economy was growing – albeit hindered by the U.S./China tradewar and now the coronavirus.

 Comparing bear markets and corrections